Package 'Kifidi'

 angle

-Angle of shading lines.
+Angle of shading lines on bars.

 col